mlflow/mlflow-export-import/README.md

   * Import experiments from a directory.

 ### Runs
-  * Export a run to  a directory or zip file.
+  * Export a run to  a directory.
   * Import a run from a directory or zip file.

 ### Registered Models